Australia–Japan relations: Opinion polls

 According to a 2017 BBC World Service Poll, 78% of Australians view Japan's influence positively, with 17% expressing a negative view, making Australia one of the most pro-Japanese countries in the world.

 According to a 2021 poll by the Lowy Institute, Japan is the third most positively viewed country by Australians, with a 73% positivity rating.
 It ranked behind the United Kingdom and New Zealand.
 In the 2020 version of the poll, it again ranked at third with a 69% rating, behind the United Kingdom and Canada (New Zealand was not included in the 2020 poll, nor was Canada in the 2021 poll).
 In the 2022 version of the poll, Japan placed fourth with a 74% rating, behind the United Kingdom which was third with a 77% rating, and Canada and New Zealand, which were the two most favorably viewed countries with ratings of 80% and 86%.

 In a 2018 survey by the Japanese government, 65% of respondents had a favorable view of Australia.
 It was the second most favorably viewed region in the survey, behind the United States, and garnered a higher rating than South Korea, Latin America, Africa, China and Russia, which was the least favorably viewed.
-71% of respondents also felt that Japan had a good relationship with Australia, while 74% felt that the future development of relations was important for the two countries and the Asia-Pacific.
+71% of respondents also felt that Japan had a good relationship with Australia, while 74% felt that the future development of relations was important for the two countries and the Asia-Pacific area.

+Twin towns and sister cities

+As of 2021, Australia has had 112 twin town and sister city affiliations with Japan, with the oldest affiliation dating back to 1963.
+Japan is currently the country with the highest number of Australian twin town and sister city affiliations.
+Initiatives between twin towns include the establishment of a Japanese garden in the New South Wales town of Wellington, which housed over 126 different plant species, and which was officially opened in 1999 by Tadao Nakasai, mayor of Wellington's Japanese twin town Ōsawano.
+The sister cities of Nagoya and Sydney have collaborated on student exchange programs and created relationships between their respective zoos, while the sister cities of Osaka and Melbourne have created strong ties between business agencies, in addition to creating a 5,500 mile yacht race in 1987 called the "Melbourne Osaka Cup".
+In response to the 1995 earthquake in Kobe, the people of its Australian sister city Brisbane raised $82,000.
+Conversely, following a 2011 flooding in Brisbane, the Kobe City Government, City Assembly and Kobe City Government Workers' Union donated more than $50,000 to assist in the recovery effort.
+Many sister cities in Japan also undertook fundraising activities for Australia during the bushfires in 2019-2020.